Finding Inner Peace: My Journey Through Anxiety

 - nikolettturai

 For a couple of months, I felt like I was walking around with a live wire under my skin.
-I was snappy with people I love, overthinking literally everything, and binge-eating like it was my full-time job.
-My body was constantly tense, like I was waiting for something terrible to happen… even when nothing actually was.
+I was snappy with the people I love, overthinking everything, and binge-eating like it was my full-time job.
+My body was constantly tense, as if I was waiting for something terrible to happen—even when nothing actually was.

-Eventually I hit that point where you look at yourself and think:
+Eventually, I hit that point where I looked at myself and thought:

 “Okay babe… this isn’t sustainable.”